Monday, December 23, 2024

 Now that Ukraine is too close to a blackout, experts point to a number of actions that will need to be implemented to preserve the existing capacities and to provide electricity to consumers in those regions where the situation is most critical (in particular, in Kharkov).

 First of all, we are talking about the import of electricity from EU countries.
 After all, since Ukraine has synchronized its energy system with the European ENTSO-E network, the country can now hope for help from the EU.
-“Import is very important, we can receive 2 GW from the European Union countries,” says Kharchenko.
+“Import is very important, we can receive 2 GW from the EU countries,” says Kharchenko.
 And according to the chairman of the board of Ukrenergo, Vladimir Kudrytsky, joining the ENTSO-E network allows Ukraine to count on European help in case of electricity shortages.
 Meanwhile, during March 28, a volume of 11,596 MWh was imported from Romania, Slovakia, Poland, Hungary, and Moldova to Ukraine, with a maximum power of up to 1,520 MW in certain hours, Ukrenergo reported.

 Without strengthening air defense, it is useless to hope that it will be possible to preserve important objects of the energy system of Ukraine